 Listen to the noises around you.
 Acknowledge the hum of the ceiling fan.
 The birds or crickets outside (depending on the time of day).
 Or the faint sound of the television in the other room.

-You might need to get up and move around for this but find something soothing to smell.
-It could be a candle, a bottle of perfume, or even the hand soap in your bathroom.
+You might need to get up and move around for this, but find something soothing to smell.
+It could be a candle, perfume bottle, or even the hand soap in your bathroom.

-(pro tip: the scent of lavender can be very calming.
+The scent of lavender can be very calming.
 Consider getting a lavender candle or aromatherapy oils as a panic attack treatment solution!

-If you don't have anything nearby to taste (or don't want to taste anything), think about your favorite food or drink.
+If you need something nearby to taste (or want to avoid tasting anything), think about your favorite food or drink.
 Maybe it's the sandwich from your local deli, the delicious bitterness of your morning coffee, or the pumpkin pie your grandma made every Thanksgiving.
 Focus on the taste and textures of that food or drink.

 Amid a panic attack, your thoughts might move very fast, jumping from one thing to the next.
 Your body is in fight or flight mode, your hands are clammy, and the weight of the "impending doom" can feel like you're going to die.
 All of this can feel overwhelming, and it can feel challenging to bring yourself back into reality.

-Our words and the way we speak to ourselves are powerful all the time, but they can also help ground us when it feels like we're spiraling out of control.
+Our words and how we speak to ourselves are powerful, but they can also help ground us when it feels like we're spiraling out of control.

 Repeat mantras and positive affirmations that remind you you are safe:

-Whether you say the above out loud or in your head depends on what works best for you.
+Whether you say the above aloud or in your head depends on what works best for you.

-The 4-7-8 breathing technique helps to regulate and calm your breathing through long, deep rhythmic breaths.
-This method is easy to remember and can even be used to help you sleep.
+The 4-7-8 breathing technique helps to regulate and calm your breathing through long, deep, rhythmic breaths.
+This method is easy to remember and can even help you sleep.

 If you haven't tried this technique before, we encourage you to practice while you're grounded since it can cause lightheadedness.

 For some, there is seemingly no direct trigger for their panic attacks.
-Regardless, it can be helpful to acknowledge any circumstances that are increasing anxiety in your life and work to lower internal and external stress.
+Regardless, it can be helpful to acknowledge any circumstances that are increasing anxiety in your life and work to lower traumatic stress disorder.

-Panic attacks can lead to panic disorder, a condition characterized by ongoing anxiety about when the next panic attack will strike.
+Panic attacks can lead to panic disorder, a condition characterized by ongoing anxiety about when the next episode will strike.
 Panic disorder may cause you to isolate or avoid attending certain events or locations.
 Over time, it may seriously compromise your quality of life.

-If you struggle with frequent panic attacks, we encourage you to reach out to your doctor or mental healthcare professional to discuss treatment options, including therapy, medication, and lifestyle changes.
+If you struggle with frequent panic attacks, we encourage you to contact your doctor or mental healthcare professional to discuss treatment options, including therapy, medication, and lifestyle changes.
 Grounding techniques are helpful, but you don't need to suffer alone.
-Panic attacks may not be entirely avoidable, but certain steps can mitigate or reduce their intensity.
+Panic attacks may not be entirely avoidable, but specific steps can mitigate or reduce their intensity.